 What Is Mobile Hotspot Tethering?

-The terms “mobile hotspot” and “tethering” are often used interchangeably, but there are subtle distinctions worth understanding.
-Tethering is the broader concept of sharing your phone’s internet connection with other devices, which can be done in three ways:
+Tethering is the broader concept of sharing your phone’s internet connection.
+It can be done three ways:

 - Wi-Fi hotspot: The most common method, creating a wireless network other devices can join